 - Using your fabric pen, pencil or chalk, transfer the pattern marks and dots onto each fabric piece for: the ear placement on the face, the toe stitching lines, the ear pleat lines.
 Also cut all notches shown into the very edge of the fabric.

 NOTE: Another reminder that all seam allowances are ¼”.

-- Place one Church Flowers ear onto one Chenille Dot ear, right sides together, and stitch both sides to a point.
+- Place one cotton ear onto one chenille ear, right sides together, and stitch both sides to a point.
 Turn and press flat.

 - Using the placement marks you made as your guide, pinch a pleat into the raw edge end of the ear to give it some dimension.